mohammadtokee/shortly-api-tuts/docs/docs/api/link-routes.md

 Link routes handle the creation, management, and analytics of short links.
 These endpoints allow authenticated users to generate, update, and monitor their URL shortening services.

-## 📚 OpenAPI Reference

-For complete endpoint details, request/response schemas, and examples, refer to the [OpenAPI Specification](../../api-specs/openapi.yaml) under the **Links** tag.

 ## 🔑 Available Endpoints

 ## 1. Create Short Link